http://www.fpnotebook.com/

 - Can occur year round sporadically

-- Affects ages under 12 years
+- Affects ages under 6 years (rarely up to 8 to 12 years)

 - Most common cause of Stridor in children 6 months to 3 years of age